Montfort-sur-Meu: History

 Human beings have made their imprint on the district of Montfort en Brocéliande since prehistory.
 Ancient menhirs can be seen in the forest of Montfort, but it is at the end of the 11th century when the first castle is built.

 From 1376 to 1389, the fortress, surrounded by four towers, was rebuilt by Raoul VIII.
 It was destroyed in 1627.
 The town is strengthened by fortifications.
 The town had three doors: Saint-Jean door, Coulon door and Saint-Nicolas door.
 The population of the town supported the changes brought by the French Revolution, after the Reign of Terror.

 The major revolutionary event is the one celebrating the execution of Louis XVI, accompanied by a hatred oath to the royalty and to the anarchy.
 It is celebrated since 1795.

 Legend

 The legend of the duck is transmitted from one generation to another since the 15th century.

 In the first version, the legend says that a young and beautiful girl, a prisoner of the Lord of Montfort, is moaning.
 She prays Saint Nicolas to escape from her abductor and to keep her virginity.
-The daint grants her prayers.
+The saint grants her prayers.
 She, miraculously transformed into a female duck, flies through the window of her cell and settles on the castle's pond.

 Then, for many centuries, a wild female duck was coming every year in the church, around Saint Nicolas Day and was leaving one of her ducklings as an offering to the miraculous saint.